Foot Complications of Diabetes

 - Don’t soak the feet since this dries out natural oils

-In summary, although foot problems in diabetes cannot be eradicated completely, the opportunity exists to diagnose and manage effectively by a multidisciplinary approach that focus on prevention, education, regular foot examinations, aggressive intervention, and optimal use of therapeutic footwear to reduce the incidence of morbidity associated with foot complications.
+In summary, although foot problems in diabetes cannot be eradicated completely, the opportunity exists to diagnose and manage them effectively by a multidisciplinary approach that focuses on prevention, education, regular foot examinations, aggressive intervention, and optimal use of therapeutic footwear to reduce the incidence of morbidity associated with foot complications.